 The 2019 novel coronavirus (COVID-19 or SARS-CoV-2) is a respiratory virus that can spread from person to person.
 Symptoms may include fever, cough, and shortness of breath.

 To schedule your lifesaving blood or platelet donation, please visit our appointment page.

 Call us: 310-825-0888 select option 2

 Donate blood.
 Save a life

 UCLA Health chief infection prevention officers, Drs.
 Daniel Z. Uslan and Annabelle de St. Maurice donated at our blood drive.
 The infectious diseases experts acknowledge that the lifesaving process is safe, quick, and effortless. #UCLAHealth

-If you are interested in donating plasma, please click here for the intake survey.
-A study coordinator will contact you with further information about how you can help.
-Please note that we can only accept plasma donations after you have been completely well with no symptoms for at least 14 days.
+If you are interested in donating plasma, please click here for additional information.
+Please note that we can only accept plasma donations after you have been completely well with no symptoms for at least 28 days.

 The BPC team with a Convalescent Plasma donor.